This article is for you if:

 Getting adequate levels of vitamins and iron are essential for a healthy immune system.
 Your immune system is your body’s natural defence against illness.
 If you are unable to meet your needs through food alone, supplementing with multivitamins in conjunction with Active Iron is an effective means of supporting your immune system.
 Click here to take a look at our store.

 You should take your multivitamins in the morning with a meal so you can ease absorption.
 However, if that causes stomach pain, try taking it before bed.
 Remember, the most important thing is to make them a part of your daily routine.

 People that would benefit the most from taking multivitamins are:

-- Adults, because vitamin B12, calcium and vitamin D absorption decreases with age.
+- Adults, because vitamin B12, calcium, and vitamin D absorption decrease with age.